iaine/ReproResOxford/eps/git.md

 ## Add

-Now that you have an existing git directory and have given it a remote location to push into, we can now add some ffiles.
+Now that you have an existing git directory and have given it a remote location to push into, we can now add some files.
 This tells git that you want to add a file to version control and what you want to add.

 ```
 git add search.py